Design, HCI & Entrepreneurship

 Music Creation Course

 Our first program was an experimental music composition course that brought together diverse groups of students: some navigating cultural shock after newly moving to the U.S., others intermediate musicians eager to develop their musical expression, and many who doubted whether their ideas “counted” as music.
-Through roundtable discussions, playful prompts, and tools like BandLab, GarageBand, MuseScore, Chrome Music Lab, Beepbox, Voclea Dubler (voice-to-MIDI) and Typatone, students explored structure as storytelling, harmony as emotional color, improvisation as play, sampling as cultural exchange...
-They learned to treat technology as collaborators and delved into different styles of music—exploring what music can be and how sound carries emotion.
+Through roundtable discussions, playful prompts, and tools like BandLab, GarageBand, MuseScore, Chrome Music Lab, Beepbox, Voclea Dubler (voice-to-MIDI) and Typatone, students explored structure as storytelling, harmony as emotional color, improvisation as play, sampling as cultural exchange... and what music can be and how sound carries emotion.

 Supporting Aspiring Music Majors